tomjoejames/Auto-Exam-Center-Allocator-Using-Pin-Codes/README.md

-# Exam Center Allocation Tool
+# Automatic Exam Center Locator Using PinCodes

 This repository contains a Python-based Exam Center Allocation Tool that helps allocate students to their nearest exam centers based on their pincodes.
 The tool is built using PyQt5 for the graphical user interface (GUI) and pandas for data manipulation.
 ![image](https://github.com/user-attachments/assets/f7633b33-7e43-4aa6-81d9-71f5dc80b539)